moanderson004/PM566-whoami/README.md

 [**@username**](https://github.com/username/) something about you
 ```

 You can also add a small picture at the end.
-It's optional (but fun!) and can come from anywhere on the internet.
+It's optional (but fun!) and can come from anywhere on the internet just by adding a link to the image file.
 Here is the code I used to create my intro, which you can use as a template:

 ```md
 [**@kstreet13**](https://github.com/kstreet13) Growing up, I watched D2: The Mighty Ducks way too many times. <img src="https://kellystreet.org/author/avatar_hu635c235f99d3c608e11e1324451efcd4_1251980_270x270_fill_lanczos_center_2.png" alt="profile pic" width="40px">